serhatkaya/serhatkaya/README.md

 ### <div align="center">Passionate software developer from Turkey.
 Always a learner and willing to improve himself with new technologies and use them to solve real-life problems.</div>

-- 🔭 I’m currently learning React Native
+- 🔭 I’m currently learning React & React Native

 - ❓ Ask me about Angular.